octobox/octobox/README.md

 <img width="739" alt="screenshot 2018-11-12 at 14 32 38" src="https://user-images.githubusercontent.com/158833/48353900-6046e600-e688-11e8-9325-eaaa30f4190e.png">

+## Viewing comment threads

+Octobox's thread view support is currently in public beta.
+To enable it select 'on octobox' from the 'Open notifications' menu in `/settings`.

+Threads need to be synchronised in order to view them in Octobox.
+Some notifications will still show the :link-external: icon from the notification window if they do not have an associated thread or have yet to synchronise one.

 ## Keyboard shortcuts

 You can use keyboard shortcuts to navigate and perform certain actions: